sbb-design-systems/lyne-components/README.md

 For this purpose we use [Design Tokens](https://github.com/lyne-design-system/lyne-design-tokens) as our design abstractions.
 Those [Design Tokens](https://github.com/lyne-design-system/lyne-design-tokens) are consumed by Lyne Components and are integrated within our documentation.

-Lyne Design Tokens and Lyne Components are available for developer and designer.
+Lyne Design Tokens and Lyne Components are available for developers and designers.

 ## 📚 Documentation